dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```bash
 sudo journalctl -u dydxprotocold -f
 ```

-If your node is finished syncing, the preceding command returns TODO.
-Confirm that your full node is properly synchronized by comparing its current block to the dYdX chain.
+If your system service is running, the preceding command continuously returns node updates to your terminal.

+Finally, confirm that your full node is properly synchronized by comparing its current block to the dYdX chain:
 - To find the network's current block, you can use the block explorer [mintscan.io](https://www.mintscan.io/dydx).
 - To find your full node's height, query your node with the following command:
 ```bash